-Congress passed the Endangered Species Act (the ESA or the Act) in 1973 to protect wildlife, plants, and habitat types at risk of becoming extinct.
-The Act has helped save hundreds of species, including iconic ones such as American alligators, humpback whales, North American brown bears, manatees and bald eagles.
-However, one of the mechanisms the ESA uses to protect threatened and endangered species is to limit development, which is controversial.
+Congress passed the Endangered Species Act in 1973 to protect wildlife, plants, and habitat types at risk of becoming extinct.
+The act has aided in saving species, including iconic ones such as American alligators, humpback whales, North American brown bears, manatees, and bald eagles.
+However, one of the ESA’s mechanisms to protect threatened and endangered species is to limit development, which is controversial.

-The U.S. Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS)—together known as “the Services”—are responsible for administering the ESA.
-In July 2018, the Services proposed changes to the Act that, if adopted, could impact your business.
+The United States Fish and Wildlife Service (FWS) and the National Marine Fisheries Service (NMFS)-together known as "the Services"-are responsible for administering the ESA.
+In July 2018, the Services proposed changes to the act that, if adopted, could impact your business.

-There are proposed changes to Part 4 and 4D, which are not covered here, that could change how agencies evaluate the threat levels for Endangered and Threatened Species.
+There are proposed changes to Part 4 and 4D, which are not covered here, that could change how agencies evaluate the threat levels for protected species.
 The proposed changes to Section 7 relate more to the consultation process and are discussed below.
-These changes potentially benefit businesses that must consult the EPA by imposing more deadlines on the Services and increasing cost- saving options for those seeking approval for their projects.
+These changes potentially benefit businesses that must consult the EPA by imposing more deadlines on the Services and increasing cost-saving options for those seeking approval for their projects.

-Section 7 of the Act requires federal agencies to consult with the Services to make sure that any action they authorize, fund, or carry out is not likely to jeopardize the continued existence of an endangered or threatened species.
-Businesses that have a project involving a federal agency must work with that agency to get the necessary approval.
+Section 7 of the act requires federal agencies to consult with the Services to make sure that any action they authorize, fund, or carry out is not likely to jeopardize the continued existence of an endangered or threatened species.
+Businesses with a project involving a federal agency must work with that agency to get the necessary approval.

 The proposed changes could reduce the cost of consultations by shortening the consultation process.
-Right now, there is no deadline for the Services to complete an informal consultation, and formal consultation should be completed within 90 days.
-The Services are considering whether to add a 60-day deadline, subject to extension by mutual consent, for the conclusion of informal consultations.
+There is no deadline for the Services to complete an informal consultation, and formal consultation should be completed within 90 days.
+The Services are considering whether to add a 60-day deadline, subject to extension by mutual consent, to conclude informal consultations.

-The proposed revisions further describe the information- commonly called the “initiation package”- that is required to initiate a formal consultation.
-This will help people know exactly what information to submit when seeking project approval.
+The proposed revisions further describe the information- commonly called the "initiation package"- required to initiate formal consultation.
+This change will help people know what information to submit when seeking project approval.

 The Services are also considering whether or not they should create a list of circumstances when no consultation will be required.
-Obviously, if they choose to do so, this could significantly expedite projects that fall into this category.
+If they choose to do so, this could significantly expedite projects that fall into this category.

-The Services have proposed adding 2 types of consultations under the category of “programmatic consultations.”
-The first is intended for multiple similar, frequently occurring, or routine actions expected to be implemented in particular geographic areas.
+The Services have proposed adding two types of consultations under "programmatic consultations."
+The first is for multiple similar, frequently occurring, or routine actions expected to be implemented in particular geographic areas.
 An example of such a programmatic consultation would be a U.S. Army Corps of Engineers general permitting that covers routine construction activities for in-and-over-water structures at the regional level.